Miniature bull riding

 Miniature bull riding is a rodeo sport that involves a youth rider getting on a miniature bull and attempting to stay mounted while the animal attempts to buck off the rider.
 It is bull riding on a smaller scale, as both the bull and the rider are smaller than in professional rodeo.
 All competitors are under age 18.

 Adult bull riding has been called "the most dangerous eight seconds in sports": it requires riders to stay atop a bucking bull for eight seconds with only the use of a rope tied behind the bull's forelegs.
 Touching the bull or himself with his free hand, or getting bucked off prior to the eight-second mark, results in a no-score ride.
 Two judges score the rider based on his ability up to 25 points each for up to a total of 50 points.
 Another two judges score the bull on his bucking performance for up to 25 points each for a total of up to 50 points.

 Miniature bull riding has been called the "logical step" between steer riding and junior bull riding for young athletes.
 Although the bulls are smaller than is typical for bull riding, they are still half a ton in weight, which can result in injuries to riders such as broken bones.
 However, the parents and riders involved in the sport accept the risks.

+Early Development

+Miniature bull riding traces part of its origins to the late 1990s.

+In 1997, professional rodeo clown and barrelman Donnie Landis founded Lil’ Bucks Rodeo & Co. and organized one of the earliest documented competitions for youth riders on miniature bulls, held on October 4, 1997, as part of the Jr. Bullriders Tour in Jamestown, California, promoted as the “Home of the World’s Smallest Bucking Bulls.”

+A CNN Headline News segment broadcast on February 14, 1999, featured Lil’ Bucks Rodeo Competition in Jamestown, showcasing young contestants riding miniature bulls under Landis’s program.
+The segment serves as one of the earliest televised records of the sport’s organized youth division.

+Landis later expanded the program into Lil’ Bucks Bull Co. and Roughstock101, continuing to produce events and training opportunities for young rodeo athletes across the United States.